steveloughran/formality/styleguide/styleguide.md

 ## Public, Private and Limited Private code

-The hadoop codebase consists of internal implementation classes, public Java-level classes and APIs, and public IPC protocol interfaces.
+The Hadoop codebase consists of internal implementation classes, public Java-level classes and APIs, and public IPC protocol interfaces.
 The java language scope annotations: `public`, `private`, `protected` and package-scoped aren't sufficient to describe these —we need to distinguish a class that may be public, yet intended for internal use, from something that is for external callers.
 We also need to warn those external callers where an API is considered stable, versus an API that may change from release to release, as it stabilizes or evolves.

 For this reason, the `hadoop-annotations` module/JAR contains some java `@` attributes for use in declaring the scope and stability of classes.